Does the rule of law prevail in Canada?

 How safe is our democracy?

 Turn over a rock.
 Any rock.
 You’ll find what you don’t want to see.
 You’ll find what someone else doesn’t want you to see.

 What are you going to do?
 When will you do it?

 Charles Henry Klassen

-I grew up in what was primarily a police-free zone which led to a curiosity about policing when I first moved to Toronto in 1959.
-Two years later while living in Rexdale, I met with the officer commanding the local division of what was then the Metropolitan Toronto Police to discuss the poor relationship between police and the area’s teenagers.
-That conversation was the seed beginning a 50 year plus concern with the accountability of law enforcement here and elsewhere.
+Queenston was primarily a police-free zone.
+Police and policing was a curiosity then when I moved to Toronto in 1959.
+Two years later while living in the northwest suburb of Rexdale, I met with the officer commanding the local division of what was then the Metropolitan Toronto Police to discuss the poor relationship between his officers and local teenagers.
+That conversation seeded a 50 year plus observation of law enforcement here and elsewhere.

-Klassen’s Korner, a 1980s newsletter, its later revival as Klassen’s Mailing List in the early 2000s, and today’s blog all demonstrate that there’s never been a time when “no vigilance, no democracy” isn’t necessary.
+Klassen’s Korner, a 1980s newsletter, later revived as Klassen’s Mailing List in the early 2000s, and today’s blog establish that there’s never been a time when “no vigilance, no democracy” isn’t essential.

-Politically, I came of age as a Diefenbaker conservative, morphed into a left of centre liberalism with Pierre Trudeau, and haven’t looked back.
+Politically coming of age as a Diefenbaker conservative, I then morphed into left of centre liberalism with Pierre Trudeau, and haven’t looked back.

-I grew up in the Anglican church, wandered away in early adulthood, and was drawn back in 1993.
-That proved to be a smart move and the best decision of my life.
+I’m a cradle Anglican too, wandered away in early adulthood, and was drawn back in 1993.
+That proved to be a smart move and one of the best decisions of my life.
 Healthy, progressive faith communities foster, spawn and support activism and advocacy, as they should.
 I thank mine for giving me flight.